Dreaming381/Latios-Framework/README.md

 entity transforms with the GPU.
 This way, a single VFX Graph instance can support thousands of entities.

-**Common Reasons to Use:**

--   You use VFX Graph at scale
--   You want a better way to get ECS graphics data into traditional MonoBehaviours

-**Common Reasons to Avoid:**

--   You don’t need VFX Graph or custom graphics

 ### Unika

 [Unika](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Unika/README.md)